 The exam final project set in Year 11 is an externally set exam question and worth 40% of the final grade.

 Students will prepare and make developmental studies in a preparation period for personal work and sustained focus session of 10 hours for the final response.
-There is an exhibition of the work at the end of the course after all work has been graded and checked by a visiting moderator.
+At the end of the course, the work will be graded and checked by a visiting moderator.